How to Clean a Hacked Drupal Site

 To check for malicious users in Drupal:

-If your Drupal site has been blacklisted by Google or other website security authorities, you can use their diagnostic tools to check the security status of your Drupal website.
+If your Drupal site has been blacklisted by Google or other website security authorities, you can use their diagnostic tools to check the security status of your hacked Drupal website.
+It’s an effective way to verify if a Drupal site is hacked.

 For more information about these security warnings, read our guide explaining the Google blacklist.